• Skip to primary navigation

 Why It’s Family-Friendly

-Stowe Mountain Resort offers childcare for kids ages three months to four years old.
-Ski and ride lessons are available for kids ages 3- 12 years old.
-Kids ages four and under get free lift tickets.
+Stowe Mountain Resort offers childcare for kids ages 3 months to 4 years old.
+Ski and ride lessons are available for kids ages 3 to 12 years old.
+Kids ages 4 and under get free lift tickets.

 Apres-ski

-There are several kid-friendly activities on the property, such as an Adventure Center, which includes rock climbing areas for kids under 12 and kids over 12.
+There are several kid-friendly activities on the property, such as an Adventure Center, which includes separate rock climbing areas for kids under 12 and kids over 12.
 There is also a game room, indoor swimming, ice skating, sleigh rides and kid-friendly activities that change daily.
-While the Adventure Center, game room and indoor swimming may not be open in 2021-22, outdoor activities like ice skating, sleigh rides and other outdoor activities may be available.
-Check their website for current availability.
+Outdoor activities include ice skating and sleigh rides.

 Stowe has plenty of on-site restaurants and activities on site.
 There is also The Village at Spruce Peak, an area full of dining, shopping, markets and activities, reminiscent of some of the bigger resorts in the west.